kate8382/guess_number_game/README.md

 ## Description

-This project is a practical assignment for self-study of the JavaScript "Advanced Level" course, focusing on a deeper understanding of the topics "Browser Events" and "Execution Context."
+This project is a practical assignment for self-study of the JavaScript "Advanced Level" course, focusing on a deeper understanding of the topics "Browser Events", "Execution Context", and "Classes".
+As part of this work, the file `class.js` was added.

 This is a simple game where the user needs to guess the number chosen by the computer.
 The project is developed using HTML, CSS, and JavaScript.